sass/sass/proposal/embedded-protocol-2.md

 Replace the following RPC type definitions:

-* *Requests* usually include a mandatory `uint32 id` field so that the other endpoint can respond, except for `CompilationRequest` which uses the compilation ID as its ID.
+* *Requests* usually include a mandatory `uint32 id` field so that the other endpoint can respond, except for `CompileRequest` which uses the [compilation ID] as its ID.
 All request message types end in `Request`.

+  [compilation ID]: #packet-structure

-* *Responses* usually include a mandatory `uint32 id` field whose value must be the same as their associated request's `id`, except for `CompilationResponse` which uses the compilation ID as its ID.
+* *Responses* usually include a mandatory `uint32 id` field whose value must be the same as their associated request's `id`, except for `CompileResponse` which uses the compilation ID as its ID.
 All response message types begin with the corresponding request name and end with `Response`.